By Deborah Jeanne Sergeant

 Some people assume that the advent of electronic medical records (EMRs) has reduced the need for medical billers, as if the care providers’ input automatically generates billing.
 Robinson said that while EMRs have made the billing process more efficient and accurate, the health care industry still very much needs billers to verify information and provide customer service.

 Monroe Community College offers a program in health information technology/medical billing which could help a graduate succeed in medical billing, though Brenda Embrey, professor of health information technology, said that many people work in medical billing without a particular degree.
 MCC’s program focuses on the coding and classification of diseases and procedures, which prepares students for medical coding.
+If you need help with medical coding, you might want to check the Foresee Medical homepage for more info.

 Some medical billers perform coding work, especially in smaller offices; however, larger medical facilities have billers, coders and others handling the various aspects of medical finances.